JDeuce/vimfiles/README.markdown

 ## Installing it ##

  1. Clone the repo.
- 2. Install the repo to ~/.vim, either by symlink or by directly installing it there.
+ 2. Install the repo to ~/.vim, either by symlink or by directly installing it there. (ensure it's location is in $VIMRUNTIME)
+ 3. Symlink ~/.vim/.vimrc to ~/.vimrc

 ## Dependencies ##